Pi Polymer Recycling Ltd's story

-As a strategist and environmentalist of over 30 years, John is always on the look-out for innovative solutions to address the issues that threaten the future of the planet.
+As a strategist and environmentalist of over 30 years, John Ferguson (MD) is always on the look-out for innovative solutions to address the issues that threaten the future of the planet.

 His company Pi Polymer Recycling Ltd is based at the Binn Eco Park in Glenfarg near Perth, an established and growing circular economy focused resource management centre, at the forefront of recycling in the UK.